rainsummer613/snn-drive-familiarity-coding/README.md

 - `plot_readout_voltage.py` computes and plots the dependency of a theoretical readout neuron's peak voltage on the Rsync level of its incoming inputs.

 ### Data
 The `out/` directory contains simulation-generated data used for the paper figures.
-Subfolder names indicate the corresponding figure(s).
+Subfolder names indicate the corresponding figures.